 As of 9 am on Monday 2nd of November, we have received multiple calls requesting quotes about hail-damaged panels from:

-Need Someone to come out and check your system?
-Give us a call today on 07 3268 3836 and we’ll get you back on track.
+Need a Quote to replace your hail damaged solar panels?
+Give us a call on 07 3268 3836

 Check your System

 - Don’t climb on your roof!
 When panels smash, they smash like a windscreen – it should be easily visible from a distance.
 If you really feel the need to climb on your roof to see your panels, take precautions.
 If your solar panels are smashed, there may be leakage voltage that could give you enough of a shock to throw you off the roof.
-Precaution could include using a insulated ladder, gloves, long sleeve clothing and shoes.
+Precaution could include using an insulated ladder, gloves, long sleeve clothing and shoes.
 Or even better, check them at night so there is no voltage on the panels.
-Be sure to use a fall restraint harnesses in case you slip!
-In most cases you’re best just to call in a solar experienced sparkie.
+Be sure to use a fall restraint harness in case you slip!
+In most cases, you’re best just to call in a solar experienced sparkie.